 If you went into raw export, you could export all 10k+ referring domains against your monthly raw export quota (in case you wanted to do some custom sorting or manipulation with that extra data in excel or what have you)

 There is no free trial available but you can sign up for a free account here.
 This account is free on an ongoing basis but is limited in scope as noted above.

 For their paid accounts they offer a 7-day money back guarantee.

-Currently there is a promotional code from SeoBook that gives you 50% off the first month or 20% off an annual subscription.
+Currently there is a promotional code from SeoBook that gives you 50% off the first month.

 Click here to activate this promo.